umasubra/ExcelJsDocumentation/resources/range.md

 Parameter       | Type   | Description
 --------------- | ------ | ------------
 `shift`| String | Optional.
 Specifies which way to shift the cells.
-Can be one of the following: `Right` or `Down`.
+Possible values are: `Right` or `Down`.
 If this argument is omitted, Microsoft Excel decides based on the shape of the range.

 #### Returns
 Nothing